-Start your day in Hiroshima is a modern city that is the site of the world’s first atomic bomb.
+Start your day in Hiroshima, a modern city that is the site of the world’s first atomic bomb.
 The Peace Memorial Park and Peace Memorial Museum are moving reminders of the events of August 6th, 1945.

 From here, head to Miyajima Island (Itsukushima ).
-This small island is another UNESCO World Heritage site and is home to one of Japan’s most popular tourist attractions, the red Torii gate of Itsukushima-jinja shrine that appears to be floating in the sea.
+This small island is another UNESCO World Heritage site and home to one of Japan’s most popular tourist attractions, the red Torii gate of Itsukushima-jinja shrine which appears to be floating in the sea.

 You’re nearing the end of your two weeks in Japan and today you’ll visit two great cities in one easy day trip from Kyoto.

-Start your day in Himeji, home to Japan’s most magnificent castle.
 After exploring Himeji Castle, make your way to the adjacent Koko-en garden.
-Comprising nine separate walled gardens, each with a different theme, this modern reimagining of an Edo period samurai residence is a delight.
+Comprising nine separate walled gardens, each with a different theme, this modern reimagining of an Edo-period samurai residence is a delight.

-Before you head back to Kyoto, stay for okonomiyaki, a sublime savoury pancake, in Yakizen on Hozenji Yokocho.
+Before you head back to Kyoto, visit Yakizen on Hozenji Yokocho okonomiyaki, a sublime savoury pancake.

 Don’t miss Kanazawa’s traditional entertainment districts, which rival those in Kyoto.
 Higashi Chaya (East Chaya), the largest of these, is the most seductive with its narrow streets and Edo-period houses.

-If you want to take the pace down a notch or two, or have less time, you can tweak this 2-week Japan itinerary accordingly.
+If you have fewer days or want to take the pace down a notch or two, you can tweak this 2-week Japan itinerary accordingly.

 You will visit your fair share of temples and historic cities, so consider cutting a few of these from your schedule.
 For example; choose between Nikko or Nara (but I would keep Kamakura).